2014 NBA Finals: Game 2

 James rebounded from cramps in Game 1 with 35 points and 10 rebounds to lead Miami to a 98–96 win to tie the series.
 Bosh made the go-ahead three-point field goal on a pass from James with 1:18 remaining in the game, as the Heat won their 13th straight following a postseason loss.
 Temperatures in the AT&T Center were comfortable for the game after a broken circuit breaker was repaired following Game 1.

 After enduring criticism for not finishing the previous game, James started slowly in the first quarter, shooting 1-for-4 with three turnovers.
 Meanwhile, the Spurs began the game making 10 of their first 15 shots.
-James then made 11 of his next 13, and finished 14-for-22 while played a game-high 37 minutes.
+James then made 11 of his next 13, and finished 14-for-22 while playing 38 minutes.
 He had 11 points in the second quarter, when the Heat overcome an early 11-point deficit.
 The score remained close through the remainder of the game.
 The Spurs held a two-point lead with 6:43 remaining in the fourth quarter, when Miami's Mario Chalmers elbowed Parker in the midsection for a flagrant foul.
 Tony Parker and Tim Duncan then combined to miss four straight free throws.
 James scored 33 in the final three quarters; he had 22 in the second half, when every shot he made was from 18 ft or further.
 He also made a key strip of Parker late in the game.

 Bosh finished with 18 points, and Wade and Rashard Lewis added 14 for Miami.
 Parker had 21 points and Duncan scored 18 points with 15 rebounds for the Spurs, who had won eight consecutive home games by at least 15 points.
 Parker passed Michael Jordan for eighth place on the NBA's all-time playoff assist list.